Tamara de Lempicka: 5 interesting facts

 Tamara Łempicka (born Tamara Rozalia Gurwik-Górska; 16 May 1898 – 18 March 1980), better known as Tamara de Lempicka, was a Polish painter who spent her in force life in France and the United States.
 She is best known for her polished Art Deco portraits of aristocrats and the wealthy, and for her highly stylized paintings of nudes.

-See also 12 facts about Thomas Reinhold
+See also 4 facts about Lucas van Uden

 Born in Warsaw, Lempicka briefly moved to Saint Petersburg where she married a prominent Polish lawyer, then travelled to Paris.
 She studied painting taking into consideration Maurice Denis and André Lhote.
 Her style was a amalgamation of late, refined cubism and the neoclassical style, particularly inspired by the accomplish of Jean-Dominique Ingres.
 She was an supple participant in the artistic and social computer graphics of Paris between the Wars.
 In 1928 she became the mistress of Baron Raoul Kuffner, a wealthy art miser from the former Austro-Hungarian Empire.
 After the death of his wife in 1933, the Baron married Lempicka in 1934, and thereafter she became known in the press as “The Baroness next a Brush”.